Big Scary: 2011–2020: Vacation, Not Art and Animal

 In July 2011, Big Scary released "Mix Tape", the lead single from their debut studio album, Vacation.
 This was followed by "Gladiator" in September 2011.
 Vacation was released in October 2011 and peaked at number 37 on the ARIA Charts.
 Beat Magazine said the album "delves into the theme of slowing losing touch with all those important things we like – friends, lovers, a home and that nifty thing known as employment."
 Two further singles were released from the album and the band extensively toured USA in 2012.

 In February 2013, Big Scary released "Phil Collins", followed by "Luck Now" in April.
 The duo's second studio album, Not Art was released in June 2013 and peaked at number 32 on the ARIA chart.
 "Twin Rivers" was released in November 2013.
 At the ARIA Music Awards of 2013, the album was nominated for two awards.
 The album won the Australian Music Prize of 2013.
 The duo signed with Barsuk Records who released Not Art in North America in March 2014.

 In September 2015, Big Scary released "Organism", the lead single from their third studio album.

 In June 2016, the duo released the six-minute sonic, "Over Matter" and announced the released of their third studio album Animal; a four-part experience drawing inspiration of the daily cycle of the animal kingdom, hunting, lurking, resting and waking.
 Animal was released on 2 September 2016 and peaked at number 5 on the ARIA charts.
 The album was supported by their first Australian headline tour in three years.
-At the ARIA Music Awards of 2017, Iansek was nominated for ARIA Award for Producer of the Year.
+At the ARIA Music Awards of 2017, Iansek was nominated for Producer of the Year.